Definition of XML File

 Using a Text editor

-As XML file is a text file, we can open it in any editors which helps to open and display the XML file Contents.
-In different programs we can open an XML file.
+As an XML file is a text file, we can open it in any editor, which helps to open and display the XML file Contents.
+In different programs, we can open an XML file.
 Formally, right-click the XML file -> open-> Menu -> choose any programs to open.

 Using a Web browser to see the data in a File

-To view the XML file in a Browser it shows as a Document tree.
-The sample is shown below in which it displays in a different color.
-Although we can see in blue text, still they are unclickable.
-To know exactly what these XML tags are been, it is recommended to use XSLT to transform XML into various output formats.
+To view the XML file in a Browser, it shows as a Document tree.
+The sample is shown below which it displayed in a different color.
+Although we can see them in blue text, still they are unclickable.
+To know exactly what these XML tags are, it is recommended to use XSLT to transform XML into various output formats.

 Examples of XML File

-This section covers how to create an XML file and letting them to execute in a Web browser.
+This section covers how to create an XML file and let them execute in a Web browser.

 Example #1